ssddanbrown/raspi-pico-playground/readme.md

 This will contain my scripts and notes as I go.
 Much of this will be messy and might not even work.
 I don't really know python either, and I'm bad at electronics.
 No details of wiring in here either, would need to assume based on pin usage.

+Devices built have their own folders with their current script state, and readme to document that specific device.

 ### Variables

 Common variables and secrets should be within a `config.py` file.
 This will need to be uploaded to the Pico before running any scripts that depend on it.
 An example with all variables can be found in `config.example.py`.